 Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

-The Carolina Hurricanes and New Jersey Devils square off for the opening game of the NHL Playoffs Second Round on Wednesday, May 3, beginning at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
-The Hurricanes have -120 moneyline odds against the Devils (+100).
+The Carolina Hurricanes are on their home ice at PNC Arena to square off with the New Jersey Devils in the opening game of the NHL Playoffs Second Round on Wednesday, May 3, starting at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
+The Devils are underdogs (+100) in this game against the Hurricanes (-120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!